Paver Sealing: Why It's Important, & How Often to Do It

 You can.
 But why?
 Sure, you can probably do it for cheaper, but it’s not an easy job.

 Do you really want to spend hours out in the hot sun?
 There’s special equipment to buy.
-And sealing pavers involves crucial preparation steps you don’t want to mess up.
+Sealing pavers involves crucial preparation steps that you don’t want to mess up.

 Pros have the right tools, knowledge, and experience to ensure the job is done right.